QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 Eligibility verification ensures that the smart contract is an insurance policy.
 For example, for flight delay insurance, the insured must be the flight ticket holder to buy a flight delay insurance for his or her flight.

+In FIX, the insured has the responsibility to appoint eligibility verifier(s).
+There could be multiple eligibility verifiers just to ensure the accuracy of verification.

+One natural question is what if the appointed eligibility verifier does not provide true information and trick insurers to provide insurance.
+This problem could be resolved by browsing the verification history of the verifier or by appointing corporate eligibility verifier with high reputation.
+Note that insurers have the choice to provide insurance or not based on the insureds' appointment.
+In other words, it is a game between insureds and insurers.
+Both parties are playing strategically.

 ### Accident Verifier

+When an insurance contract is agreed by insured and insurer(s), the next step is to verify if an accident occurs before the expiration date.
+Since Ethereum cannot 'access the internet' directly (so does api services), some node needs to notify the smart contract about any accident occurence.
+This is where accident verifier plays a role.
+For example, for flight delay insurance, it needs a node to verify whether the flight is delayed or not.
+If the flight delayed, insurers will transfer loss to insured directly.
+Otherwise, the insurance will be closed.

+It is also the insured's responsibility to appoint accident verifier(s).

 ### Loss Verifier

+For some LOB such as auto insurance, verifiying accident is not enough.
+Loss amount needs to be determined for final payment.
+At current stage, the project only focuses on flight delay insurance.
+We will circle back to other insurance later.

 ### Data Service Provider

+Data Service Provider is not required in the smart contract.
+However, it is an important player in FIX since both insureds and insurers are individuals now.
+They do not have enough data to start an insurance policy.
+For example, for flight delay insurance, both insureds and insurers need to know the odds for the premium and reserves.
+Moreover, for insurers, they need to know the multi-variable distributions among flights to find the best insurance policy portfolio, just like how people invest stocks.
+Another type of data needed maybe the characteristic of insureds.
+It may not be PII but it could be a score to indicate the riskiness of the insured based on his or her insurance history.

+There are much more scenarios for the need of data service.

 ### Compliance Checker

 ### Insurance Brokerage